xXPerditorXx/basic-encryption/README.md

 # basic-encryption
 Encrypt a text with a simple Caesar-based cipher.
+Written in Python 3.9

 I wrote the Caesar-based encryption as a little hobby to get more comfortable with Python and to gain more experience in the subject.